sieve-project/sieve/docs/port.md

 ```
 Sieve will push the controller and Kubernetes images to this repo.

-Please also create the following directory for your controller (just like [test-zookeeper-operator](test-zookeeper-operator)):
+Please also create the following directory for your controller (just like [test-zookeeper-operator](../test-zookeeper-operator)):
 ```
 test-your-operator
-  |_ build
+  |- build
-  |_ deploy
+  |- deploy
-  |_ test
+  |- test
 ```
 The necessary files for porting will be placed in the directory.

 ### Build
 The first step is to make Sieve able to build the controller image.

 You need to copy the `Dockerfile` (for building the controller image) to `test-your-operator/build`.
 You also need to ensure that the `Dockerfile` will copy the source files automatically added by Sieve.
-As an example, see the [`Dockerfile`](test-zookeeper-operator/build/Dockerfile#L17) we prepared for the zookeeper-operator.
+As an example, see the [`Dockerfile`](../test-zookeeper-operator/build/Dockerfile#L17) we prepared for the zookeeper-operator.

 Besides, you need to prepare a `build.sh` that builds the docker image and pushes to a remote docker repo in `test-your-operator/build`.
 The script should take two arguments: the first is the docker repo name and the second is the image tag.
-As an example, refer to the [`build.sh`](test-zookeeper-operator/build/build.sh) we prepared for the zookeeper-operator.
+As an example, refer to the [`build.sh`](../test-zookeeper-operator/build/build.sh) we prepared for the zookeeper-operator.

-After that, please fill in the following entries in [controllers.py](controllers.py)
+After that, please fill in the following entries in [controllers.py](../controllers.py)
 - `github_link`: github link to clone your controller
 - `sha`: the commit of the controller you want to test
 - `controller_runtime_version`: the version of the `controller_runtime` used by your controller